-4.3.4 Total Debt (TD)
+4.3.4 Total Debt

-The sum of principle amount and interest on short and long term debt is called total debt.
-High total debt is problematic for macro economy.
+The sum of principle amount and interest on short and long-term debt is called total debt.
+High total debt is problematic for macro economy of country.
+Total Debt is also important and key variable for economic growth.
+The proxy used for measuring total debt is Total debt service (% of GDP).

-4.3.5 Inflation (INF)
+4.3.5 Inflation